tokareff/api/docs_eng/authorization.md

 (`/oauth/token`), the server will return an error.

-Request body must be sent in standard `application/x-www-form-urlencoded` with the indication of a corresponding title `Content-Type`.
+Request body must be sent in standard `application/x-www-form-urlencoded` with the indication of a corresponding header `Content-Type`.

 JSON will be returned in the response: